7.62×54mmR: Finland

-After World War 2, there were many captured Russian and Finnish military surplus 7.62x54R rifles available to Finnish sportsmen and subsistence hunters.
-At one point the Finnish Government decided that there were too many wounded and escaped game animals that had not been humanely and quickly taken using the surplus military ammunition.
+In 1809, Finland had been absorbed by the Russian Empire after wars with Sweden.
+After Russia's adoption of the 1891 Mosin-Nagant rifle in 7.62x54mmR, Imperial armories in Finland had received stocks of the new rifle.
+When, in 1917 the Russian Empire fell, Finland declared independence in December and those armories became Finnish.
+Soon thereafter, and especially after World War 2, captured Russian and Finnish military surplus 7.62x54R rifles became available to Finnish sportsmen and subsistence hunters.
+At one point the Finnish Government became concerned that there were too many wounded and escaped game animals that had not been humanely and quickly taken using the surplus military ammunition.
 Particularly when hunting large game such as moose and bear.
 They banned the use of the 7.62x53mmR and 7.62x54mmR for such game.
-Finnish gunsmiths and cartridge companies then developed 2 different derivative cartridges by "necking up" the case to accept larger diameter or "caliber" (therefore also heavier and harder hitting) bullets for more humane hunting of large game: the 8.2x53mmR and the 9.3x53mmR.
-Both bullet calibers were, and still are, common calibers for hunting rifles in Europe and much of the rest of the world.
+Finnish gunsmiths and cartridge companies then developed different derivative cartridges by "necking up" the case to accept larger diameter or "caliber" (therefore also heavier and harder hitting) bullets for more humane hunting of large game: the 8.2x53mmR and the 9.3x53mmR.
+Both bullet diameters or calibers were, and still are, common calibers for hunting rifles in Europe and much of the rest of the world.